When you show an author description or bio at the end of your blog posts, you:

 - Open the links from the social profile icons in a new tab.
 Recommended: turn this ON.

 - Hide the social icons shown beneath the author description.
-Recommended: personally, I would turn this ON, and thereby potentially increase conversions for a call to action in the author bio—ultimately though, it’s something you’d need to test, and depends on your own goals.
+Recommended: personally, I would turn this ON, and thereby potentially increase conversions for a CTA in the author bio—ultimately though, it’s something you’d need to test, and depends on your own goals.

 - Hide the author box on archives.
 Recommended: leave this OFF.